SOLAS-TTRPG/SOLAS/README.md

 *Range: 9 Tiles*

 You place a curse on a creature that you can see within range.
-Until concentration ends, you get to add 1R on all attacks and tricks with that creature as the target.
+Until concentration ends, you get to add 1R on all attacks and spells with that creature as the target.

 ### Inflict Wounds
 *Range: 1 Tile*